ADNTIO/cra-dev-wiki/docs/en/CRA-Dev-04-Integrite.md

 services, an update: if someone changed it along the way, you need to be able to detect it.

-> This series presents technical practices that contribute to CRA compliance.
-On
-> their own, they are not enough to demonstrate a product's full compliance.

 ## The classic trap

 A common reflex: "I store a SHA-256 hash next to the file and compare them."
 That